What is NHS Continuing Healthcare funding?

 - Review of papers and initial advice and/or drafting a formal complaint at Checklist stage.

-- Review of documents with a view to preparing detailed written medico-legal arguments for the pre-panel/DST stage.
+- Review of documents with a view to preparing written representations in advance of the pre-panel/DST multi-disciplinary stage.

 - One-off appeals to challenge ineligibility decisions (without a review of healthcare records).
 An additional fee will be added for review of the full healthcare records.